sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/03 SSH Hardening.md

 ```
 Refer to section 5.2 of the CIS Benchmarks for distribution independent Linux

-## Reference links
+## References

 Download the CIS benchmark PDF’s from the below link:
 https://www.cisecurity.org/cis-benchmarks/

-Go to the `Operating Systems` section and search for the `Distribution Independent Linux`.
-Expand it to see more options then download CIS Benchmark.
+Go to the `Operating Systems` section and search for the `Distribution Independent Linux`
+Expand it to see more options then download CIS Benchmark